Talking (and

 This, then, is what I have found about the Nordic Man.
 I have

-space only for the most salient points, but I hope to complete the
+space only for the most salient points, but I hope to complete

-picture in detail when I shall have leisure to write my book on the
+picture in detail when I shall have leisure to write my book on

 species.
-It will be fully illustrated and will have a very complete
+It will be fully illustrated and will have a very

 Index.